 Tip #1: Safety Before Anything Else

 I want to begin by talking about safety.
 Little ones LOVE to explore.
 In things, on things, even up things.
 Anywhere a cat can go, the kiddies can go.
 And because you need to get some work done you can’t always have both eyes on them so being proactive in keeping them out of harm’s way will make working from home with a toddler so much easier.

 Here are my safety tips:

 #1 Kids love to explore.
 To keep you sane while working, lock the doors so your little ones can’t sneak out.
 And I’m not saying that in a weird, hostage-taking kind of way.
-I just know that kids have itchy fingers that want to turn door handles.
-As an alternative, these these knob covers will keep the munchkins from escaping.
-Oh, and let’s not forget to cover the stove knobs, too.
+I just know that kids have active fingers that want to turn door handles.
+As an alternative, these knob covers will keep the munchkins from escaping.
+Cabinets are attractive to toddlers, too, and and let’s not forget to cover the stove knobs.

 #3 Snacks can be chokey.
 It’s easy to give your little one a snack and go about your work, thinking all’s good in snackey-land.
 Not so fast…